 The health care professionals who provide you with care maintain records about your health and any treatment or care you have received previously (e.g. from Hospitals, GP Surgeries, A&E, etc.).
 These records help to provide you with the best possible healthcare.
 Records which this GP Practice may hold about you may include the following:

-- Details about you, such as your address and next of kin - Any contact the surgery has had with you, such as appointments, clinic visits, emergency appointments, etc. - Notes and reports about your health - Details about your treatment and care - Results of investigations, such as laboratory tests, x-rays, etc. - Relevant information from other health professionals, relatives or those who care for you - We record calls when you call the practice for training purposes.
+- Details about you, such as your address and next of kin - Any contact the surgery has had with you, such as appointments, clinic visits, emergency appointments, etc. - Notes and reports about your health - Details about your treatment and care - Results of investigations, such as laboratory tests, x-rays, etc. - Relevant information from other health professionals, relatives or those who care for you - We record inbound and outbound calls when you call the practice for training and monitoring purposes - We use special software which records clinical consultations and automatically transcribes the recording into your usual practice record.
+This is always checked by your clinician for accuracy.
+The recording is deleted after being transcribed into your practice record.
+We will always ask for your agreement to use the transcribing system and if you object it will not be used.